joebew42/gossiping-bus-drivers-kata/README.md

 # TODO

+- Use the name `DriverA`, `DriverB` in the tests.
+Seems more readable.
+- Drivers may not exchange the same gossip twice
 - Drivers will exchange the gossips they know only when they are at the same Stop.

 # Domain